jrj2211/hip-simulator/README.md

 4. Install pigio:

    `sudo apt-get install pigpio`

+5. Enable I2C in the interface section of raspi config:

+   `sudo raspi-config`

-5. Change to the hip simulator directory:
+6. Change to the hip simulator directory:

    `cd hip-simulator`

-6. Run the command to install node dependencies:
+7. Run the command to install node dependencies:

    `npm install`

-7. Start the node server:
+8. Start the node server:

     `npm start`

-8. In your web browser, go to your raspberry pi’s IP address.
+9. In your web browser, go to your raspberry pi’s IP address.
 The interface should come up.

 ### Service